 There are three general (and broad) approaches to concentration practices which I’ll refer to as external, internal, and cross-over.
 With external practices we focus attention on exterior “things” like a point on the wall in front of us, a burning stick of incense or sound from the street.
 Exterior subjects for concentration can also include various fields of study, like mathematics, physics, music, computer programming, and various sports.
 With internal concentration practices we direct attention toward internal “things” like ideas or concepts, feelings, or mental images.
 With cross-over practices we concentrate on things that overlap the two: examples include the breath, the pulse, physical sensations, and certain disciplines like the martial arts and some forms of yoga.
-The easiest practices to begin with use external subjects, and the hardest practices use internal subjects.
+The easiest practices to begin with use external subjects.
 Cross-over subjects can be thought of as bridges to move the concentration away from the external world to the internal world.

-From ancient times, Buddhist clergy were required to memorize long sutras and put them to oral chants and, at least during the first few centuries of Buddhism, were required to recite sutras in a variety of complex and convoluted ways (for example, jata-patha, or “mesh recitation” and the ghana-patha, or “dense recitation” methods).
-These methods required immense concentration and new monks who didn’t have it, were required to learn it.
-In addition, the many ceremonial activities engaged in throughout the day by clergy also foster concentration, as each requires full, unwavering, attention.
-Lay practitioners, without the natural supports provided by a monastic setting, lay practitioners can choose from a wide range of alternate disciplines to develop external concentration skills such as:
+From ancient times, Buddhist clergy have been required to memorize long sutras and put them to oral chants and, at least during the first few centuries of Buddhism, were required to recite sutras in a variety of complex and convoluted ways (using, for example, the jata-patha, or “mesh recitation” and the ghana-patha, or “dense recitation” methods).
+These methods required immense concentration and new monks who hadn't yet mastered the ability, were required to learn it.
+The many ceremonial activities that monks and nuns engaged in throughout the day, requiring full, unwavering attention, further developed concentration ability.
+In liu of the natural supports provided by a monastic setting, lay practitioners can choose from a wide range of alternate disciplines to develop external concentration skills, including:

 - Math: Count down from 100 by 3’s.

-- Music: Play a descending scale in all keys moving up each time by a minor third (without looking at music).
+- Music: Play a descending scale in all keys moving up each time by a minor third.

 - Physics: Using only Newtonian mechanics, devise a formula that describes the motion of a planet about a star in a two-body system.